-Fig 4: Inset carvings on W (1919) and S (medieval) sides of socket
+Fig 5: Inset carvings on W (1919) and S (medieval) sides of socket

-These carvings of demi-angels may well have been painted, and may even have had lettering on the scrolls: similar figures on the broadly contemporary Refectory at Congresbury bear the Latin tag 'LAUS DEO' (Praise God).
+These carvings of angels may well have been painted, and may even have had lettering on the scrolls: similar figures on the broadly contemporary Refectory at Congresbury bear the Latin tag 'LAUS DEO' (Praise God).
+It is noticeable that a 'gyltar' (applier of gold leaf) was paid 20 shillings at the time of the erection of the cross, but it is not specified for what he was paid.
 A further medieval inset and 1919 example survive on the E and N sides of the socket.

-Demi-angels seem to form a common motif on carved crosses: four feature, for example, on the surviving abacus (collar supporting the carved head) on the market cross at Cheddar.
+Demi-angels seem to more commonly form a motif on carved crosses: four feature, for example, on the surviving abacus (collar supporting the carved head) on the market cross at Cheddar, and on the abacus of the churchyard cross at West Pennard, near Glastonbury.